williamm0/Extension/README.md

 - Draw custom easing curves directly in the panel's built-in graph editor.
 - Fit keyframes to a clip without breaking the graph shape.
 - Reverse keyframes and keep interpolation intact.
-- Describe a curve in plain words — "slam in", "slow fast", "mid deep" — and the local model generates it.
+- Describe a curve in plain words: "slam in", "slow fast", "mid deep", and the local model generates it.
 - Save generated or hand-drawn curves as cards and organise them into menus.
 - Suggestion chips rotate every launch so you keep discovering useful phrases.
 - Import Flow and JerryFlow graph libraries when they're found on disk.

 ## Automations

 Automations run after files come in through the project import flow.
-Everything is off by default — you turn on what you want.
+Everything is off by default, you turn on what you want.

 Built-in rules:
 - Mark beats for added audio